nbeaver/cmd_oysters/README.rst

 The metadata about the commands should indicate which shells they are compatible with, and what their dependencies are (e.g. a list of Debian package names).

-Also, if an invocation only works for a particular shell, an alternative invocation using the same commands can be added while retaining the context and connection to the other command.
+CmdOysters can have multiple invocations, so if one invocation only works in ``bash``, an alternative invocation for ``csh`` can be stored in the same CmdOyster, provided it uses the same component commands.

-This way, if a command fails or does not behave as expected, it is easier to debug.
+This encourages non-standard but feature-rich shells to coexist with portable and standardized commands, since the CmdOyster can provide either option as necessary.

 ~~~~~~~~~~~~~
 Extensibility
 ~~~~~~~~~~~~~

-New fields can be added to the JSON objects without breaking existing code.
+Frequently, new fields can be added to JSON documents without breaking existing code.

-Fields can be omitted and added later
+However, since CmdOysters are still under active development, there may be breaking changes in future versions.
+Once the project has matured, this will not be a problem.

 ~~~~~~~~~~~~~~~~~
 Cross-referencing